 Another special feature is the diameter of the rear lens, which is significantly larger that the front lens.
-The lens also has internal focusing, and the XA camera is a true rangefinder, something Rollei always wanted the 35 to be, but never got there.
+The lens also has internal focusing, and the XA camera is a true rangefinder, something Rollei always wanted the 35 to be, but never managed.

 From the dimensions of the lens it is obvious that the sensor–lens interaction cannot be ideal, as good as the lens may be ”as such”.
 I have nevertheless tried to mount the lens, because it was there (in a defect XA), and secondly because I still hope to learn more about the interaction between lens and this Sony sensor in particular.

 Certainly, I can easily impress people by using phrases like “Telecentric lenses”, “off-center rays”, “micro lenses” and “sensor thickness”, but do I really understand the context – well ... no.